OCCUPATIONAL THERAPY ASSISTANT A.A.S.

 After being accepted into the OTA program, the student must show evidence of the following by August 15:

-- The health record must show no physical condition that would exclude safe performance of the Functional Skills of the OTA student.
+- The health record must show no physical condition that would exclude the safe performance of the Functional Skills of the OTA student.

 - Completed Mantoux test and immunization records.

 - Compliance with New York State health requirements.

 The student must complete a healthcare provider CPR course and maintain certification throughout the program and fieldwork periods.
 Both American Heart Association certification (BLS for Adults, Infant and Child) and Red Cross certification (BLS for Healthcare Providers) are valid for two years.
 Online certification or re-certification is accepted if a competency demonstration is performed.
 Note: “Heart Saver” and “Community CPR” do not meet the CPR requirement.
 Evidence of CPR certification must be submitted to the OTA program director by August 15.